GENERAL TERMS & CONDITIONS

 B8.
 Airline Collapse

-In the unlikely event that your flight back to the UK cannot be provided as planned due to the collapse of the airline on which you were due to travel, you must contact us as soon as possible.
-We’ll help you by finding an alternative return flight for you (so you may have to spend extra time in your destination until it can be arranged and this may mean you have to incur extra cost).
+In the unlikely event that your flight back to the UK cannot be provided as planned due to the collapse of the airline on which you were due to travel, we will try to make suitable alternative arrangements for you as described in paragraph B7 above.
+You must contact us as soon as possible.
+We’ll help you by finding an alternative return flight for y ou (so you may have to spend extra time in your destination until it can be arranged and this may mean you have to incur extra cost s).
 In finding an alternative flight we’ll take the approach of ‘like for like’.
 If the flight you booked was an economy seat we’ll arrange an alternative return flight in economy.
-If your flight seat was business or first class, we’ll try to find an alternative return flight in business or first class.
-Our priority is to get you home as soon as possible in the same class of travel as you’d booked, so if we can only find an alternative in a lower class of travel, we’ll offer you that flight, and having done so, we’ll have fulfilled our obligation to you.
-We won’t be liable for any costs you incur if you reject the alternative flight we offer and decide to make your own arrangements, or if you haven’t given us the opportunity to arrange an alternative flight home for you.
+If your flight seat was business or first class, Freedom will try to find an alternative return flight in business or first class.
+Our priority is to get you home as soon as possible in the same class of travel as you’d booked, so if Freedom can only find an alternative in a lower class of travel, you’ll be offered that flight, and having done so, Freedom will have fulfilled our obligation to you.
+Freedom won’t be liable for any costs you incur if you reject the alternative flight offered and decide to make your own arrangements, or if you haven’t given us a reasonable opportunity to arrange an alternative flight home for you.

 B9.
 Cancellation By Us